wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 We hope that our free service will go a long way in combating friendly fraud.
 Friendly fraud is increasing at alarming rates.
 We believe a solution is needed for all online merchants, not just the paying few.

-Free users are NOT required to subscribe to MaxMind's service, we are the scubscriber and hold the API Key for all Geo IP lookups.
+Free users are NOT required to subscribe to MaxMind's service, we are the subscriber and hold the API Key for all Geo IP lookups.